Dual booting Linux and Windows is pretty common. You have Linux and Windows in the same system and you can choose which one to use at the boot time.

 First, save your important files.
-In case you commit any mistake you will not loose your important data.
-You can save data in pen drive, external hard-drive or traditionally in DVD.
+In case you commit any mistake you will not lose your important data.
+You can save data in usb drive, external hard-drive or traditionally in DVD.

 Step 1: Boot in to live USB